Capillary/api-documentation/source/includes/_customer.md

   "warnings": []
 }
 ```
 Subscription represents communication channels a customer has subscribed to.
-The communication channels can be email, sms, or WeChat.
+The communication channels can be "mobile", "email", "wechat", "ios", "android", and "line".

-This API allows updating different subscription channels of a customer.
-You can either opt-in or opt-out a customer’s mobile number/email id/WeChat id from receiving transaction and/or bulk messages.
+This API allows updating (opt-in or opt-out) subscription status for trans or bulk messaging services.

 * **Transaction Messages**: These are personalized messages sent to the respective customer instantly when a new transaction is made, redeemed points/coupon, send birthday/anniversary wishes and so on
 * **Bulk Messages**: These are promotion messages sent to a list of customers